indigolain/graphql_tag_pluck/README.md

 # GraphqlTagPluck

-A gem for plucking GraphQL queries / mutations / fragments defined by heredocs inside Rails application and exporting them into json file.
+A gem for plucking GraphQL queries / mutations / fragments defined by heredocs inside `.rb` files and exporting them into a json file.

 Install this gem and run the following rake task to get the exported json file containing the list of GraphQL queries / mutations / fragments.